 Knowing that the authorities at some point were intending to introduce metal embossed plates, I figured the existing FMT needs adjustments.
 A cursory visual analysis of the FMT indicates its rudimentary construction but also its geometric nature (figure 6).
 I now began to see possibilities of how the FMT could be made better.
 The more I pondered the more excited I began to get.
 In the latter part of 2019, I began the process of digitising and revising the FMT.
 I called this variant number plate typeface “JPJ 1” (Figure 7).
 Alterations were made to every letter and number and international glyphs were designed for it to be utilised in different countries.
 The labour of love put into this typeface was monumental but also inherently rewarding.
 For a layperson the resulting typeface would seem familiar, even similar to the FMT.
 However, it would also feel a lot more robust and professional in its new avatar.
 The new variant has also increased legibility due to certain quirks that have been introduced to it.

-More will be revealed about JPJ 1 in my next article, so stay tuned.
+More will be revealed about JPJ 1 in my next article, here.

 Nair, V. J. (2018).
 The Malaysian Number Plate: Typefaces Designed by Vinod J. Nair.
 Taylor’s Press.